 Legislative schedule: Biennial, meeting in odd-numbered years.
-Regular session begins the second Tuesday in January and is limited to 140 days
+Regular session begins the second Tuesday in January and

-Neat fact: The Virginia General Assembly identifies itself as a direct descendant of the House of Burgesses (the governing body) at Jamestown, the first English settlement in the America.
+Neat fact: The Virginia General Assembly identifies itself as a direct descendant of the House of Burgesses (the governing body) at Jamestown, the first English settlement in America.
 As such, it has grounds to call itself the "oldest continuous law-making body in the New World."45